marianoiglesiasmarchese/spring-boot-redis/README.md

 # spring-boot-redis
-Spring boot redis basic operation
+Using redis as NoSQL DB, basic operations

 ## dependencies
 * Kotlin 1.3